aspose-svg/Aspose.SVG-for-.NET/Docs/getting-started/how-to-run-the-examples/_index.md

----
-title: How to Run the Examples
+# How to Run the Examples
-type: docs
-weight: 80
-url: /net/how-to-run-the-examples/
----

 ## **Software Requirements**